keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

 [Executing sequential tasks](../../guides/tasks.md#executing-sequential-tasks)
 for more information.

-## Examples for a container-runtime runner
+## Example for a container-runtime runner

 For an example of a `KeptnTaskDefinition` that defines a custom container. see